ether-edge/ether-edge/docs/docs/operate/deploy/start-chain.md

-To run an Edge cluster, we use the `polygon-edge server` command with the following options:
+To run an Edge cluster, we use the `ether-edge server` command with the following options:

 <details>
 <summary>Flags ↓</summary>